-A. The door is difficult to open or close.

-a.
-Check the balance of the door and the counterweights; add or remove weight to the counterweights if it's necessary.
+- A. The door is difficult to open or close. - a.
+Make sure the axles are not rubbing the back walls of the operating channels. - b.Ensure the perimeter seals are not inhibiting the door's travel. - c.
+Check the balance of the door and the counterweights; add or remove weight from the counterweights if it's necessary.

-b.
-Inspect the perimeter seals, and verify that they are not causing excessive friction.

-c.
-Ensure that the link arm bolts are not so tight that they resist the rotation of the link arms, which is necessary to raise the door; loosen the bolts if necessary.

-d.
-Ensure that the counterweights can travel without contacting anything.

-B. The door stops and returns to the open position when I try to close it.

-a.
-Make sure that nothing is obstructing the motor's safety
+- d.
+Ensure that the counterweights can travel without contacting anything. - B. The door stops and returns to the open position when I try to close it. - a.
+Make sure that nothing is obstructing the motor's safety sensors. - b.

-b.
 Check the motor's control panel because it may indicate the problem.
-Refer to the motor's installation manual for a diagnosis c.
-Make sure the wiring in the control station is correct.

-C. The door stops and returns to the closed position when I try to open it.
+Refer to the motor's installation manual for a diagnosis. - c.
+Make sure the wiring in the control station is correct. - C. The door will not operate. - a.
+Verify that power is getting to the motor and/or its control unit. - b.
+Check the wiring in the control station. - c.
+Make sure the photo eyes are connected and working properly. - d.

-a.
-Make sure the cam pins are aligned; loosen the adjustment coupler on the torsion bar if you need to realign them.
-(See Process 6, number 3)

-D. The door will not operate.

-a.
-Verify that power is getting to the motor and/or its control unit.

-b.
-Check the wiring in the control station.

-c.
-Make sure the photo eyes are connected and working

-d.
 Make sure the motor is engaged to the torsion bar.

-E. The door makes a "bumping" noise when I operate it.a.
-Lubricate the surfaces between the cable thimbles and the axles with bearing grease.
+- D. The door makes a "bumping" noise when I operate it. - a.
+Lubricate the surfaces between the cable thimbles and the axles with bearing grease. - b.

-b.
 Make sure the trolley chains have a little deflection in them.
-Adjust each chain's tension by turning the nuts on the bolts that connect the trolleys to the chains.

-c.
-Inspect and lubricate the pulley bearings.
+Adjust each chain's tension by turning the nuts on the bolt that connects the trolley to the chain. - c.
+Inspect and lubricate the pulley bearings. - E. The door does not close completely. - a.
+Check the settings for the travel limit that the motor calibrated. - F. The door does not open completely - a.

-F. The Door Does Not Close Completely

-a.
-Check the settings for the travel limit that the motor calibrated.

-b.
-Make sure nothing is binding the bottom seal.

-c.
-Make sure the bottom of the door is not rubbing the floor.

-d.
-Make sure the link arms are facing the right direction.(See Process 2,Number 2)

-G. The door does not open completely

-a.
 Check the door stops to make sure the door is meeting them and opening fully.
-(See Process 3, Step 2 to find the location of the door stop.)

-b.
-Make sure the door is not colliding into the lintel.

-c.
-Make sure nothing is keeping the counterweights from lowering fully.

-H. ZAP Motor is operating very slow.
+(See the illustration in Process 3, Step 2 to help you locate the door stops.) - b.
+Make sure the door is not colliding into the lintel. - c.
+Make sure nothing is keeping the counterweights from lowering fully. - G. ZAP Motor is operating very slow.

-a.
+- a.
 The motor may still be calibrating the door's movement.
-Refer to the motor's manual for reset instructions and limit programming.

-b.
-Make sure nothing is obstructing the door.
+Refer to the motor's manual for reset instructions and limit programming. - b.
+Make sure nothing is obstructing the door. - c.

-c.
 In the event of power loss for more than 2 hours, the internal memory module will need to recalibrate the door's limits.
 Operate the door to fully open and fully closed, and the motor will resume normal operation.